A Man Alone (album)

-A Man Alone (fully titled A Man Alone: The Words and Music of McKuen) is a 1969 studio album by American singer Frank Sinatra, arranged by Don Costa.
+A Man Alone: The Words and Music of McKuen is a 1969 studio album by American singer Frank Sinatra, arranged by Don Costa.

 In a tribute to the poet, all songs on this album were written by Rod McKuen.
 "Love's Been Good to Me" reached No. 8 on the British charts, and was also notably recorded by Johnny Cash.